Cape Fear Cares

 The Cape Fear Farm Credit Produce Project supports local farmers by purchasing produce that is packed and distributed by team members within the communities we serve.
 Why?
 Because at Cape Fear Farm Credit… we serve.
 We are committed to serving our customers, communities and the agricultural industry.

-What started in 2020 in response to the pandemic, Cape Fear Farm Credit continued the annual Project Project in 2021 to positively impact the communities we serve.
+What started two years ago, in response to the pandemic, Cape Fear Farm Credit continues the annual Project Project in 2022 to positively impact the communities we serve.

 - 81 farmers grew the local produce for the 2020 & 2021 project